 - swelling around the affected eye

-Men tend to experience cluster headaches more often than women.
+Males tend to experience cluster headaches more often than females.
 The exact cause is unknown, but smoking, alcohol use, and a family history of cluster headaches may increase risk.

 There is no cure for the condition, although treatments can reduce the number and severity of cluster headaches.